webverse/locomotive-angular-sample/README.md

   ##  Working with nodejs, mongodb, mvc and stuff. ##

-	This is a simple example of how to use locomotivejs with mongoose ejs and angularjs.
+	This is a simple example of how to use locomotivejs with mongoose ejs, angularjs and twitter bootstrap.

 	Under development/test.